JAbrokwah/python-projects/README.md

-# side-project-widgets
+# Side Projects
-A repository containing small projects across various subjects.
+This is a repository of code containing solutions to various coding problems across various subjects.